 Distance learning programmes

-- If you are a participant of one of our distance learning programmes and studying from home, you are always welcome to visit the Loughborough campus.
-You can make remote use of the University Library's electronic search facilities, and remotely access the WEDC Knowledge Base which has links to many sources of useful and relevant information, free of charge.
+- If you are studying from home by distance learning, you are always welcome to visit the Loughborough campus.
+You can make remote use of the University Library's electronic search facilities, and remotely access the University's Institutiona repository which has links to many sources of useful and relevant information, free of charge.

-- The method of delivery for the learning materials is mainly portable and paper-based, to suit students who are living or working in areas of the world with poor Internet connectivity, or those who travel frequently.
+- From September 2019, the method of delivery for the learning materials is mainly online although USB pen drives will be available to suit students who are living or working in areas of the world with poor Internet connectivity, or for those who travel frequently.

-- We also arrange some webinars which are recorded for students who are unable to participate.
+- We also arrange webinars which are recorded for students who are unable to participate.

-- During the programme students build up an excellent library of well-produced bound module notes, additional resources and relevant text books.
-In addition to the printed version we provide e-reader versions of module notes for learners who travel frequently and want to study on the move.
+- During the programme students build up an excellent electronic library of well-produced module notes, additional resources and relevant text books.

 - WEDC graduates join a respected global community of WEDC alumni which numbers more than 1000 from over 70 countries.